 and you’d rather be able to write it this way:

-You can’t just write iff as a function because then both f(x) and g(x) will be evaluated.
-The following macro will do the trick:
+You can’t just define iff as a function because then the calls to both f1 and long-function-name will be evaluated.
+Instead, you can write a macro:

 define macro iff